 Maryland has fairly stringent requirements for sex-offender registration.
+A Maryland criminal defense attorney can help individuals understand these requirements and navigate the legal process.
 Those requirements establish tiers that determine how long an offender must stay on the registry, offender reporting requirements, and what kinds of restrictions are placed upon the offender.

 Any individual convicted of a sex offense set forth under Maryland law must register.
 There are three tiers of offenses, and the term of registration depends on which tier the offender falls into.
 Factors affecting the tier of the offense, and thus the term of registration and other restrictions, include the crime for which the offender is convicted and the age of the victim.
 An offense is considered a conviction regardless of whether the offender pleads guilty to the crime or is found guilty by a judge or jury, whether an offender pleads nolo contendere (no contest, meaning the accused does not fight the charges but admits no guilt), receives probation before judgment, or is found not criminally responsible for the crime (usually, a finding of mental incompetence or insanity).